PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

 - If you use Windows first, you must force shutdown and restart to enter Mac OS to make the sound card work in Mac OS.

-- VCN (Video/Picture Hardware Encoding and Decoding) still has problems, can be used but not guaranteed, turned off by default, to enable, please add -nredvcn to boot-args, please move to NootedRed page for the latest progress
+- VCN (Video/Picture Hardware Encoding and Decoding) still has problems, can be used but not guaranteed, turned off by default, to enable, please add `-nredvcn` to `boot-args`, please move to NootedRed page for the latest progress

 ### Temperature